ag999git/001-mirror/12-pandas/99-3-ch12-scriptQ.md

 Current df columns: ['A', 'C']

 ```
+**EXPLANATION**

+The parameter inplace=True determines whether a DataFrame operation modifies the original object or creates a new one.

+With inplace=False (default), the operation returns a new DataFrame and leaves the original unchanged.
+In the script, df_new = df.drop(columns=['A']) creates a new object.
+This is confirmed by id(df_new) being different from id(df), while the original df still has all its columns.
+With inplace=True, the operation modifies the same DataFrame in memory and returns None.
+In the script, df.drop(columns=['B'], inplace=True) removes column 'B' directly from df.
+The id(df) remains the same, proving no new object was created.

+Understanding this is important because:

+It helps avoid mistakes (e.g., forgetting to assign the result when inplace=False)
+It clarifies whether memory is reused or a new object is created

+Key idea:
+inplace=False → new object (different id)
+inplace=True → same object modified (same id)

 5. When reading a CSV file using pd.read_csv, how does the header parameter interact with the names parameter, and what happens if header=None is used without providing custom names?